Data-Science-Students-Team-Salzburg/website/index.md

 We store all our code on our
 [GitHub organization](https://github.com/Data-Science-Team-Salzburg).
 For each challenge, a repository is created.
 Branches inside the repo provide the personal code storage for each participant.
-To join, write an email to
+To get added, write an email to
 Thomas Rauter: <span id="email">thomas.rauter@plus.ac.at</span>
 <button onclick="copyEmail()" style="cursor:pointer; padding:5px 10px; background-color:#007BFF; color:white; border:none; border-radius:5px; font-size:14px;">
   Copy Email